Brooklyn Decker Calls Her Body A ‘Long, Floppy Noodle’ After Postpartum Weight Loss

 Many women strive to get back to their pre-baby body after giving birth, but for model and actress Brooklyn Decker, postpartum weight loss has led to some major changes to her body that she’s not necessarily a fan of.

-The 31-year-old recently opened up to Us Weekly about the after affects that giving birth to her two children has had on her body shape, which she now refers to as a “long, floppy noodle” after losing a considerable amount of weight following her two pregnancies.
+The 31-year-old recently opened up to Us Weekly about the aftereffects that giving birth to her two children has had on her body shape, which she now refers to as a “long, floppy noodle” after losing a considerable amount of weight following her two pregnancies.

 “Before I had children, I had boobs and a body, and I was curvy,” the Grace and Frankie star explained.
-“And then I had children, and after breast-feeding for however many years and doing sleepless nights, I just lost my body, or it became something different.”
+“And then I had children, and after breastfeeding for however many years and doing sleepless nights, I just lost my body, or it became something different.”

 But for the Sports Illustrated model, weight loss, weight gain, or anything in between is not what’s important following a pregnancy.